Registration for our 2019 event is now open.

 Guests attending both the morning and afternoon sessions will tour different robotics labs; the sessions are not duplicates.

 9:00 Check-in for Tours Begins (Marcus Nanotechnology Building—Atrium)

 11:45 Lunch, including a talk by Associate Professor Greg Sawicki (Marcus Nanotechnology Building—Rooms 1116-1118)

 12:45 Check-in for Tours Begins (Marcus Nanotechnology Building—Atrium)

 - Registration is limited and submissions will be accepted on a first-come, first-served basis.
 Please complete the registration form early to ensure you, your student, or student group can be accommodated.

 - When registration has reached the maximum number of attendees, the registration form will be turned off.

-- Georgia Tech faculty, staff, and students—as well as adult members of the community— are welcome to attend.
-Please email NRW@robotics.gatech.edu to register.
-GT guests do not need to complete the registration form below; however, they will need to complete the Model Release Form in advance or at the event.
+- Georgia Tech faculty, staff, and students—as well as adult members of the community—are welcome to attend.
+Please visit this page to register.
+These guests do not need to complete the registration form below; however, they will need to complete the Model Release Form in advance or at the event.